A heated look at vaccine opposition

-The United States and the UK have been no strangers to societal division in the past few years, but while Donald Trump and Brexit have dominated the headlines, another battle has been raging — between those who want to eliminate preventable disease, and those who believe that vaccines are harming their children, as well as believing that authorities are hiding the truth about their safety.
+The United States and the UK have been no strangers to societal division in the past few years, but while Donald Trump and Brexit have dominated the headlines, another battle has been raging — between those who want to eliminate preventable disease, and those who believe that vaccines are harming their children and that the authorities are hiding the truth about their safety.

-Conspiracy Files: Vaccine Wars takes a look at how views on vaccination became so polarised.
-We meet characters from both sides: the emotionally charged ordinary Americans who storm public vaccine meetings, and the level-headed scientists, whose straight talking does little to assuage their opponents’ fears.
+Conspiracy Files: Vaccine Wars looks at how views on vaccination have become so polarised.
+We meet characters from both sides: the emotionally charged people who storm public vaccine meetings, and the level-headed scientists, whose straight talking does little to assuage their opponents’ fears.

 Medical experts are unabashed in their criticism of so-called ‘anti-vaxxers’, and while the documentary does lend the latter airtime, it is not on their side.